rajat8527/Dungeons-Dragons-Backend/README.md

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.rakuten.Application` class from your IDE.
+One way is to execute the `main` method in the `com.dnd.Application` class from your IDE.

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)